 2 – Apply the acid solution:

 Use the 2 gallon plastic watering container to sprinkle the acid solution on the concrete.
 This will spread the solution evenly without much splashing.
 Do not just pour it on the concrete.
 This will create an inconsistent spread of the acid solution and will not provide for a uniform result.
 The 2 gallon container works well because you can mix 1.5 gallons of water to .5 gallons of acid for a 3:1 ratio.
-You can use any size you like however, as long as you mix the ratio of acid to water correctly.
-1 gallon of acid solution will cover approximately 50 – 70 square feet of garage floor.
+However, you can use any size you like as long as you mix the ratio of acid to water correctly.
+1 gallon of a 3:1 acid solution will cover approximately 50 – 70 square feet of garage floor.

 3 – Scrub the acid solution: